-Games are a lot of fun, of course.
+Puppy games are a lot of fun, of course.
 They also bring you and your puppy closer together, while teaching him useful skills like retrieving, searching and obedience.
 Ideally you will start playing games and training your puppy as soon as you bring him home.
-But remember, he will get tired quickly.
-So keep the sessions short, and give him lots of rest between sessions!
+But remember, he will get tired quickly, so keep the sessions short and give him lots of rest between sessions!

 Fetch is a favourite game that can teach your puppy to come when called, and to retrieve the newspaper or your slippers if you’re so inclined.
 Get your puppy to come, sit, and then throw a toy.
 Encourage him to go get it.
 You can even begin praising him and get him energised when he’s far away from you – dance, shout, call his name – so he’ll want to run back.
 When he brings the object back to you, tell him to drop it, and praise him when he does.

 Find the toy